The Benefits of Blogging

 Blogging Best Practices

 There are several considerations that will help in driving the success of your blog.
-Consider the following recommendations:
+Consider the following recommendations on how to write a B2B blog:

-- Update your blog regularly – Research demonstrates that companies that post frequently generate more organic traffic and leads.
+Research demonstrates that companies that post frequently generate more organic traffic and leads.
 Post new content to the blog at least once per month.
-You may even consider a bi-weekly or weekly blogging schedule to ensure your customers, employees and prospects have access to fresh content on a regular basis.
+However, it’s best to post more frequently if you have the time to write and add new content.
+Consider a bi-weekly or weekly blogging schedule to ensure your customers, employees and prospects always have access to fresh content.
+Regular blogging also allows you to address the latest trends and response to news impacting the industries you serve.

-- Highlight topics of importance – Your blog should address topics that are of interest to your target audience.
-Develop an editorial calendar that includes a mix of tried and true information along with trending issues that will resonate with your readers and offer insights that support their businesses.
+Your blog should address topics that are of interest to your target audience.
+Develop an organized editorial calendar that includes a mix of tried and true topics along with trending issues that will resonate with your readers and offer insights that support their businesses.
 For example, you may want to highlight how to overcome operational challenges, debunk myths and misconceptions or clarify technical concepts.
+Having a detailed schedule will help you stay on track, but remember that you can be flexible in case breaking news arises that might influence an upcoming blog topic.

-- Direct readers to additional resources – Whether in the call to action at the blog’s conclusion or linked within the piece, it’s important to guide readers to other resources that can further their learning and position your organization as an expert.
+Whether in the call to action at the blog’s conclusion or linked within the piece, it’s important to guide readers to other useful resources that can further their learning and position your organization as an expert.
 For instance, direct them to a gated white paper, infographic, troubleshooting video or even a product landing page.

-- Use keywords to your advantage – Your blog posts must incorporate keywords to capitalize on SEO.
-Conduct keyword research to ensure you are using phrases that are clear, concise and search friendly.
+Your blog posts must incorporate keywords and phrases to capitalize on SEO.
+Conduct keyword research using a platform such as Moz to ensure you are using phrases that are clear, concise and search friendly.
 Doing so has the potential to increase your search engine rankings on websites like Google, which can drive more traffic to your blog and ensure that your content is seen by the right audience.
+Be sure to maintain a delicate balance.
+You don’t want your blog to seem overpacked with keywords to the point that it impacts comprehension.
+Your blog’s main priority should be to inform and educate, and its second goal should be to enhance SEO.

 Launching a corporate blog offers numerous benefits, including enhancing organic search, building your reputation as a thought leader and allowing your company to showcase its core values and personality.
 With the above best practices in place, your blog will soon be a go-to resource for your prospects and customers, helping to strengthen loyalty among your target audience, drive leads and conversions and differentiate your business from its competitors.

-Set your B2B brand apart through blogging.
-Contact us to execute the above best practices to enhance thought leadership and SEO.
+Set your brand apart through consistent B2B blogging.
+Contact us to execute the above best practices to enhance thought leadership and SEO for your brand.

 Jess Messenger is an Account Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
 She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.